 Employers seeking to host an intern in summer may offer part-time (typically 16-24 hours/week) or full-time (typically 36+ hours/week) internships.
 Part-time internships can be offered during the school year as well if employers are within a commutable distance.
 For part-time and full-time internships, the duration and start and end dates are determined by the company or organization.

 Tribe in Action Externship Program

 Interested in helping a student but not able to host a full Internship?
 The Tribe in Action Externship Pilot Program is launching in the Winter of 2015-16, and we are looking for businesses in the N.Y.C., D.C., and Richmond Areas to host students for a 1 or 2 day job shadowing program.
 To gain more information about the program, please fill out our BRIEF SURVEY and someone from the Career Center will contact you!

 Post-graduate Internships or Fellowships for Domestic Students

 Some employers elect to offer an internship or fellowship program for newly graduated alumni who are seeking additional training and experience.
 These programs typically last from 3 to 12 months.
 Duration, start dates, etc are determined by the employer.

 Post-graduate Internships for International Students

 International students have access to special work authorizations to pursue paid or unpaid experiential learning opportunities for a year or more after graduation (e.g., internships, practica, post-graduation employment).
 Optional Practical Training (OPT) is available for students on an F-1 visa.
 Academic Training (AT) is for J-1 students.
 Either may be taken prior to or following the completion of a student's course of study.
-The Reves Center advises students interested in pursuing OPT or AT.
-Information about the federal guidelines for OPT and AT is available through U.S. Citizenship & Immigration Services.
+The Reves Center advises international students with internship authorization questions.

 Note About Unpaid Internships